IsoniazidOther Names: INH Drug Class: Opportunistic Infections and Coinfections

 - Store isoniazid tablets at 68°F to 77°F (20°C to 25°C) and protect them from moisture and light.

-- Do not use isoniazid if the original seal on the medicine container is broken or missing.
+- Do not use isoniazid if the original seal over the container opening is broken or missing.

 - Throw away isoniazid that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.